fttlov/JCAdvance/README.md

 4. Run `JCAdvance.exe`, connect your gamepad, and enjoy!

 ## Important Note
-To prevent double-input issues in games/Steam input (where a game detects both your physical controller and the virtual Xbox controller simultaneously), you should hide your physical gamepad.
+To prevent double-input issues in games/Steam input (where a game detects both your physical controller and the virtual XBOX controller simultaneously), you should hide your physical gamepad.
 Best way - using the [HidHide](https://github.com/nefarius/HidHide) utility.

 <details>